internetCoder1/weather-app/README.md

-Weather App
-This is a simple and intuitive weather application that provides real-time weather updates based on your location.
+Weather App: This is a simple and intuitive weather application that provides real-time weather updates based on your location.